 The UK currently feels as though it’s in a state of optimism with the roll out of vaccines promising light at the end of the tunnel in our fight against the coronavirus pandemic.
 However, just beneath the surface there is a definite sense of unease concerning the state of the UK’s economy and the major disruption cross border trade is currently suffering.
-The news that came out today will do nothing to ease these concerns, with the ONS reporting that UK exports to the EU dropped 40% in January and imports have also fell dramatically.
-Let’s take a look at the precarious position the UK is finding itself in and what the government intends to do about it.
+The ONS are reporting that UK exports to the EU dropped 40% in January and imports have also fell dramatically.
+Obviously, this will do nothing to ease the concerns for the economy.
+Let’s take a look at the precarious position the UK is finding itself in post-Brexit and what the government intends to do about it.

 It is no surprise that the two main contributing factors to the UK’s economic downturn are the Coronavirus pandemic and Brexit.

 Due to the pandemic the UK was forced into its third lockdown in January.
 This understandably halted any progress that was being made in terms of economic recovery, as is evidenced by the fact that the UK economy shrank 2.9% in January.
 This now means that the economy is now almost 10% smaller than it was before the start of the pandemic.